March 1st, 2008 14:48 EST

 Here's to the Night

-Over the course of the last three days, I have felt the full spectrum of emotions after losing my dear friend.
-From the sadness and inevitable collapse of hope after the dreaded phone call-- a day that should have ended with a sunset and friends-- to the gratitude we shared as we prposed a toast to someone we lost.
+Over the course of the last three days, I have felt the full spectrum of emotions after losing my friend.
+From the sadness and inevitable collapse of hope after the dreaded phone call; a day that should have ended with a sunset and friends; to the gratitude we shared as we proposed a toast to someone we lost.
 And then there came the numbness, the feeling that nothing could truly convey how I felt without feeling like this only affected my well being.

 Despite the sadness and the sudden loss, there is a silver lining within the darkness of these past few days; my friends will always be there.
 When word came, we mourned; but, we mourned together.
 We remembered the times we had had together, talking about our first times meeting one another.